-Having an enlarged prostate affects men in different ways.
+Having an enlarged prostate affects everyone in different ways.
 Some men can manage mild symptoms and don’t need treatment.
-Other men find they need to stay near a toilet.
+Others find they need to stay near a toilet.
 This can make it difficult to work, drive, be outdoors and attend social events.
 If you need the toilet a lot during the night, this can affect your sleep and make you feel more tired during the day.

-Some men with an enlarged prostate find their symptoms improve over time without treatment.
+Some men find their symptoms improve over time without treatment.
 But for most, the symptoms will stay the same or slowly start to cause more problems over time unless they have treatment.

 What other problems might an enlarged prostate cause?

 A small number of men may find it difficult to empty their bladder properly – this is called urine retention.
 If you’ve been diagnosed with an enlarged prostate, your doctor will look at your test results to see if you’re at risk of urine retention.
 You may be more likely to get urine retention if:

 - you’re aged 70 or over